-The Company through its investment in subsidiaries is also exposed to financial risk, in particular the risk financial loss arising from the adoption of inappropriate accounting policies, ineffective controls over financial reporting, financial reporting fraud and impairment of subsidiary companies.
+The Company through its investment in subsidiaries is also exposed to financial risk, in particular the risk of financial loss arising from impairment of subsidiary companies, the adoption of inappropriate accounting policies, ineffective controls over financial reporting and financial reporting fraud.
 Further details on the current year impairment are included in note 7.

-The following table describes the principal risks faced by the Company.
-Further details on financial risks and how the Company mitigates them can be found in note 12, as shown by the note reference.
+The following table describes the principal risks faced by the Company through its investment in subsidiaries.
+Further details on financial risks and how the Company mitigates them can be found in note 13, as shown by the note reference.